YanaDev49/Acing-AWS/How-to-launch-an-EC2-instance-using-AWS-CLI.md

 ## Step 6: Adding Inbound Rules!!

 Inbound rules refer to the rules defined in the security group associated with that instance.
-These rules control the instance.
 These rules control the incoming traffic to your instance. ⤵️

 ![image](https://github.com/user-attachments/assets/8d9c5496-047e-49d0-bc7b-33de9116a0d1)